 Many codecs have data word lengths in excess of 16 bits.
-The DCI module natively supports word lengths up to 16 bits, but longer word lengths can be supported by enabling multiple transmit and receive slots and packing data into multiple transmit and receive buffer locations.
+The DCI natively supports word lengths up to 16 bits, but longer word lengths can be supported by enabling multiple transmit and receive slots and packing data into multiple transmit and receive buffer locations.

 For example, assume that a particular codec transmits or receives 24-bit data words.
 This data could be transmitted and received by setting BLEN<1:0> = 01 (two data words per interrupt) and setting TSCON = 0x0003 and RSCON = 0x0003.
 This enables transmission and reception during the first two time slots of the data frame.
 The 16 MSbs of the transmit data are written to TXBUF0.
 The 8 LSbs of the transmit data are written left justified to TXBUF1, as shown in Figure 20-26.
 The value of the 8 LSbs of TXBUF1 can be written to '0'.
 The 24-bit data received from the codec is loaded into RXBUF0 and RXBUF1 with the same format as the transmit data.
-In this case, the Frame Sync signal is generated at the 32-bit intervals.
-Any combination of word size and enabled time slots can be used to transmit and receive long data words in multiple Transmit and Receive registers.
-For example, the 24-bit data word example shown in Figure 20-26 could be transmit-ted/received in three consecutive registers by setting WS<3:0> = 0111 (word size = 8 bits), BLEN<1:0> = 10 (buffer three words between interrupts), and TSCON = RSCON = 0x0007 (transmit or receive during the first three time slots of the data frame).
-Each Transmit and Receive register would contain 8 bits of the data word (refer to Figure 20-27).
-If COFSG = 0010 (three words per frame), the Frame Sync signal would be generated at 24-bit intervals.
+In this case, the FS signal is generated at the 32-bit intervals.

+Any combination of word size and enabled time slots can be used to transmit and receive long data words in multiple transmit and receive registers.
+For example, the 24-bit data word example shown in Figure 20-26 could be transmitted or received in three consecutive registers by setting WS<3:0> = 0111 (word size = 8 bits), BLEN<1:0> = 10 (buffer three words between interrupts), and TSCON = RSCON = 0x0007 (transmit or receive during the first three time slots of the data frame).
+Each transmit and receive register would contain 8 bits of the data word (refer to Figure 20-27).
+If COFSG<3:0> = 0010 (3 words per frame), the FS signal would be generated at 24-bit intervals.